5 - Introduction to the transition plan

 A: Hierarchical involvement:

 A1: A coordinator is appointed internally.
-They shall lead the approach and shall be responsible for the construction, implementation and monitoring of the Transition Plan
+They shall lead the approach and shall be responsible for the construction, implementation and monitoring of the transition plan

 O: Vision and Objectives